All Episodes

 I tell you, we're seeing the real McCain.

-He's been free, he's been liberated.
+He's been freed and liberated.

-you know the real conundrum for a lot of people.
+And this is the real conundrum for a lot of people.

 So I just wanted to explain in greater detail what I meant when I say that the Republican Party's ascendancy right now is actually liberalism.

-Now let me share something with you that disagrees with me on this, just to do both sides.
+Now, let me share something with you that disagrees with me on this, just to do both sides.

-There's a little entry at the AmericanThinker.com by somebody named Roy Lofquist, and I don't know who Roy Lofquist is, but I'll read what he writes.
+And I don't know who Roy Lufquist is, but I'll read what he writes.

 It's very little, very short.

-Actually, it's a letter to the editor of the American thinker, so he's not one of their contributors.
+Actually, it's a letter to the editor of the American Thinker, so he's not one of their contributors.

 He's just a reader.